mmankey/React-Playground/README.md

 ## Random acts of React

-This is just a space where I try things out in react.
-Some are just syntax pratice / experements, others are just thigns I want to try outside of another app before I decide how to use them.
+This is a space where I try things out in React.
+Some of this is like [GitHub Gist](https://gist.github.com/) where I make a few notes / examples.
+Other parts just syntax pratice / experements with an npm package or just some CSS, others are just thigns I want to try outside of another app before I decide how to use them.
+Some of it is just for fun.